 - Using subcutaneous methotrexate is conditionally recommended over oral methotrexate

-- Bridging therapy with a limited course of oral glucocorticoids (<3 months) during initiation or escalation of therapy in patients with high or moderate disease activity is conditionally recommended
+- Bridging therapy with a limited course of oral glucocorticoids (

 - Biologic (etanercept, adalimumab, golimumab, abatacept, or tocilizumab) combination therapy with a DMARD is conditionally recommended over biologic monotherapy